Picture this for a second…

 The USA-made Grizzly Power Bar was created to compete against the Texas power bars of the world.
 As is customary with American Barbell’s products, the bar is beautifully constructed, it feels awesome, and it performs very nicely.

 Not only that, but it’s extremely affordable.
-At only $250, it’s priced below the Buddy Capps Texas Power Bar as well as the majority of other power bars out there.
+At only $275, it’s priced similarly to the Buddy Capps Texas Power Bar and underneath the majority of other power bars out there.

 This bar is spec’d to satisfy the requirements set forth by powerlifting federations, including the IPF.
 While it isn’t IPF-approved (like most power bars), it meets the standards as established in their guidelines.